Provincial Working Group on Parenting Coordination

 Inspired by AFCC’s leadership on Parenting Coordination internationally, the 2019 release of the updated Guidelines on Parenting Coordination and harnessing the wealth of experience and expertise among the membership, AFCC Alberta has convened a Provincial Working Group aimed at advancing the practice of Parenting Coordination (PC) in Alberta.

-As a next step, a series of Zoom Focus Groups will be conducted in April/May to further discuss key issues and hone in on those most contentious issues, then there will be an all-day Zoom Workshop on PC tentatively scheduled for June 3, 2022.
+As a next step, a series of Zoom Focus Groups will be conducted in April/May and into fall to further discuss key issues and hone in on those most contentious issues, then there will be an all-day Zoom Workshop on Parenting Coordination (with date TBD), tentatively scheduled for October 2022.

 Through background research, broad consultation, and workshopping key issues, to develop an AFCC Alberta proposal for advancing PC practice in Alberta with a critical mass of province-wide support across key professions and institutional voices; and

 To work with (and as appropriate or necessary to advocate to/with) the appropriate policymakers, institutions, organizations, and the Court to build support for adopting the AFCC Alberta proposal for PC (not precluding a coordinated effort in conjunction with other organizations or institutions).

 Broad Definition of Parenting Coordination adopted by AFCC:

 In the process of building consensus internationally, AFCC has adopted the following “definition” for PC: